-A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Links are in blue and underscored, navigation bar links are in green.
+A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do Pass not perceive color, and information conveyed by color is also conveyed in other ways.
+Additional Information: 5/5 chapters pass.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: See detailed descriptions below.
+Pass Additional Information: 5/5 chapters pass.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: White on dark green passed, green on dark green passed, black on white passed, green on gray failed, white on gray failed, blue on white failed.
+Pass Additional Information: 2/2 chapters pass.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Black on white passed, blue on white failed, white on dark green passed, green on dark green passed.
+Pass Additional Information: 2/2 chapters pass.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Pass Additional Information: Activity and Assessment icons failed, social media icons passed.
+Pass Additional Information: 2/2 chapters pass.